DiscoverWithAI/discoverwithai.github.io/documents/interviews/int_17.typ

 *A:* Hi, I am 29 years old.
 #v(10pt)
 *Q: _Have you ever holiday-traveled in the past?_*\
 *A:* I have taken many group trips over the years.
-For example, my group and I went on a two-week coast-to-coast bus tour across the United States a few years ago—a real marathon.
+For example, my group and I went on a two-week coast-to-coast bus tour across the United States a few years ago — a real marathon.
 More recently, we completed a highly optimized ten-day tour of Egypt, designed to see the main sights without wasting time on transfers.
 #v(10pt)
 *Q: _Do you prefer to travel solo or in group?_*\
 *A:* Having traveled extensively in the past, I have noticed that traveling in groups, with proper planning, allows for cost sharing and itinerary optimization.
 For example, the last time I tried traveling alone, I wasted a lot of time just for deciding where to eat!